Calzone

 - Spoon pizza sauce onto one side of the oval.
 Top with cheese, canadian bacon, pepperoni and sausage.
 Fold dough in half; dampen seams with water and pinch together then crimp edges all around.
 Transfer to prepared baking sheets.

 - In a small bowl combine butter, garlic powder and parsley.
-Brush the tops of the calzones with mixture.
-Using a serrated knife, slit the tops of the calzones in 2 to 3 spots to create steam vents.
+Brush the tops of the calzones with butter mixture.
+Using a sharp knife, slit the tops of the calzones in 2 to 3 spots to create steam vents.

-- Place baking sheet in preheated oven and baking 15-17 minutes or until the tops are golden brown.
+- Place baking sheet in preheated oven and bake 15-17 minutes or until the tops are golden brown.

 - Remove from oven.
 Let cool 5 minutes before cutting open.